rodrick160/UserVault/UserVaultServer/DOCUMENTATION.md

 > [!CAUTION]
 > Resetting a profile is permanent and cannot be undone.

-## Start
+# Start

-### Description
+## Description
-Initializes UserVaultService with the provided configuration.
-This function is essential for setting up the service's behavior according to your game's needs and should be called once before starting Knit.
+Initializes UserVaultServer with the provided configuration.
+This function is essential for setting up the module's behavior according to your game's needs and should be called once before starting Knit.

-### Parameters
+## Parameters
-- `config: table` - Configuration options for UserVaultService:
+- `config: table` - Configuration options for UserVaultServer.
-	- `VerboseLevel: number` (optional) - Controls the level of debug information output by the service.
-Useful for debugging and monitoring service operations.
+	- `VerboseLevel: number` (optional) - Controls the level of debug information output by the module.
+Useful for debugging and monitoring module operations.
 		- `0` - No debug information.
 Use this level for production environments to keep the logs clean.
 		- `1` - Logs basic events like profile loading and releasing.
-Good for initial testing and verification of service setup.
+Good for initial testing and verification of module setup.
 		- `2` - Includes logs for external data modifications, helping to track unexpected changes or interactions.
 		- `3` - Expands logging to include data access events, aiding in debugging data flow and access patterns.
-		- `4` - Provides detailed logs on all function calls, useful for in-depth debugging of service operations.
+		- `4` - Provides detailed logs on all function calls, useful for in-depth debugging of module operations.
-		- `5` - The most verbose level, logging all code paths taken within the service.
+		- `5` - The most verbose level, logging all code paths taken within the module.
 Best used for troubleshooting specific issues.
 	- `DebugUseMock: boolean` (optional) - Enables the use of a mock profile store in Studio, allowing for safe testing without affecting live data.
 		Defaults to true.
-	- `WarnNilUpdate: boolean` (optional) - Emits warnings when callbacks in `UpdatePlayerData()` return `nil` values, helping identify unintended data erasures.
+	- `WarnNilUpdate: boolean` (optional) - Emits warnings when callbacks in [`UpdateValue()`](https://github.com/rodrick160/UserVault/blob/main/UserVaultServer/DOCUMENTATION.md#updateplayerdata) return `nil` values, helping identify unintended data erasures.
 Defaults to true.
 	- `ProfileStoreIndex: string` (optional) - Custom identifier for the profile store, overriding the default.
 Useful for differentiating between multiple stores or testing environments.